French Family Association

 Further DNA Discussion

 I've been informed that this line's DNA, Group 6, shows a Haplogroup of G2, whereas other Frenches from nearby villages in either Essex Co or Suffolk Co show a Haplogroup of R1b which indicates that these families are unrelated by many thousands of years and originated in completely different areas.
-Therefore, the DNA from Richard French of Coggeshall, Essex, England (FFA Chart #6), and Edward French of Suffolk, England (FFA Chart #4) and William and Samuel French of Kelsdale and Saxmundham, Suffolk, England (FFA Chart #11) are unrelated to Thomas French (FFA Chart #1).
+Therefore, the DNA from Richard French of Coggeshall, Essex, England (FFA Chart #E6), and Edward French of Rugby, Warwickshire, England (FFA Chart #E4) and William and Samuel French of Kelsdale and Saxmundham, Suffolk, England (FFA Chart #11) are unrelated to Thomas French (FFA Chart #1).
 There is, however, a matching DNA between Thomas French (FFA Chart #1) and William French (FFA Chart #2) which also includes John French, William's brother, (FFA Chart #3).

 Maps